Changan CS85

 The Changan CS85 Coupe is a fastback mid-size SUV produced by Changan Automobile.

 Overview

 The Changan CS85 Coupe was revealed during the 2019 Guangzhou Auto Show and was launched in China right after in March 2019.

+The Changan CS85 Coupe is the Changan's first coupe SUV.

 The CS85 mid-size CUV sits right below the CS95 mid-size CUV, the largest passenger car under the Changan product range, with the price range of the Changan CS85 ranging from 136,900 yuan to 169,900 yuan.

 Specifications

 The CS85 is available in a five-seater variant, and is powered by a 2.0-litre turbo with 233 hp and 360 Nm of torque.
 A 1.5-litre turbo engine was added later.
 There is two options for the gearbox a 7-speed DCT or 8-speed automatic.